Code Blue Alert Team

 Staff Confirmation Coordinator – Once Code Blue is called, Tom conducts confirmation phone calls and text messages of all Code Blue Shelter volunteers for that night.

-AHTN Administrative Consultant – Crystal emails the County and local agencies to alert them to the Code Blue Shelter open status.
+AHTN Administrative Consultant – Nancy emails the County and local agencies to alert them to the Code Blue Shelter open status.